 Age classes 8-9 years

-B/G8 and B/G9 will be played during two days.
+B/G8 and B/G9 will be played during two days (Fri-Sat or Sat-Sun).
 The introductory group games will be played with four teams (where applicable), where everyone plays vs everyone.
-The teams are then divided into new groups of three or four teams and play a second group game where everyone plays vs everyone.
+The teams are then divided into new groups of four teams (if applicable) and play a second group game where everyone again plays vs everyone.
 The new groups are being determined to create as even, developing and fun games as possible.
 At least 5 games per team on two game days.

-In the 11-a-side and 9-a-side categories, two (2) dispensations is by default given for overaged players.
-For the 7-a-side category, one (1) dispensation is by default given for overage player.
+In the 11-a-side, 9-a-side and 7-a-side categories, two (2) dispensations are by default given for overaged players.
+For the 5-a-side category, one (1) dispensation is by default given for overage player.

 The overage player/s can be at most one year over the age limit.
-Dispensations must be applied for at the cup’s webpage and approved by SFC-administration.
+Dispensations must be applied for at the teamsite and approved by SFC tournament jury.